mozilla/mentat/docs/worked-examples.md

 Each place might play a number of _roles_ to a number of people: the same house is the home of everyone who lives there, and the same business address is one of the work addresses for each employee.
 If I work from home, my work and business addresses are the same.
 It's not quite true to say that an address is a "home": an address _identifies_ a _place_, and that place _is a home to a person_.

 But a typical contact application gets this wrong: the same _strings_ are duplicated (flattened and denormalized) into the independent contact records of each person.
-If a business moves location (or its building is renamed) we must change the addresses of multiple contacts.
+If a business moves location, or its building is renamed, we must change the addresses of multiple contacts.

 A more correct model for this is _relational_: